-- With respect to project idea origination and targeting, the four RFPs at the individual level have been shown to be relevant to the GCF's strategic planning and mandate.
-They individually respond to priorities and mandates from the GI, ISP and USP and from the UNFCCC. - The overall purpose of RFPs remains unclear.
-The RFP is generally understood as a way to bring operations, partners and focus on a particular topic to fulfil the GCF mandate. - The GCF's mandate as a learning institution is not fully addressed by the design of RFPs.
-The Fund has no particular way to measure or learn from pilot programmes. - The limited opportunity to implement projects under RFPs (owing to the small portfolio) creates a lack of learning opportunities from project implementation.
-The RFP implementation has little relevance for the learning, which the GCF would otherwise accrue from the experience of implementation. - The GCF did not have financial set asides for RFPs in its budget.
+- Regarding project idea origination and targeting, the four RFPs at the individual level have proven relevant to the GCF's strategic planning and mandate.
+They individually respond to priorities and mandates from the GI, ISP and USP and the UNFCCC. - The overall purpose of RFPs remains unclear.
+The RFP is generally understood as a means to fulfil the GCF mandate by focusing operations and attracting partners to a particular topic. - The GCF's mandate as a learning institution is not fully addressed by the RFPs' design.
+As a result, the Fund has no mechanism to measure or learn from pilot programmes. - The limited opportunity to implement projects under RFPs (owing to the small portfolio) creates a lack of learning opportunities from project implementation.
+As a result, the RFP implementation has little relevance for learning, which the GCF would otherwise accrue from the experience of implementation. - The GCF did not have funds set aside for RFPs in its budget.
 The four RFPs had indicative amounts the GCF should spend on each of them. - The individual RFPs and their objectives are relevant to the countries' needs.
 Country ownership and recipient needs are recognized and reviewed throughout the CN and project appraisal process at the project level. - 43.
 This chapter will address the relevance of the RFPs.
-For this, relevance is discussed through two lenses.
-The first lens considers the relevance of these four topics to the specific mandate of the GCF, in particular to the GI, the ISP and the USP.
-The second lens addresses the relevance to the countries' needs and own priorities as well as access to the GCF.
-The following two key evaluation questions will be addressed: how relevant are the RFPs to the strategic plans and the overall theory of change of the GCF?
-And, secondly, how relevant are the four RFPs to the needs and priorities of the countries?
+For this, the assessment team looked at relevance through two lenses.
+The first lens considers the relevance of these four topics to the specific mandate of the GCF, particularly the GI, the ISP and the USP.
+The second lens addresses the relevance to the countries' needs and own priorities and access to the GCF.
+The following two key evaluation questions will be addressed.
+First, how relevant are the RFPs to the strategic plans and the overall theory of change of the GCF?
+Second, how relevant are the four RFPs to the needs and priorities of the countries?